Ne00n/woodCDN/README.md

 **Setup**<br />
 1. Get a full mesh VPN like [tinc](https://www.tinc-vpn.org/) and deploy it on all nodes (at least 3)</br >
 You can use ansible for that so you get it up in a few minutes.
 Fork that I [use](https://github.com/Ne00n/ansible-tinc).</br >
-Add rqlite entry to hosts that points to the local vpn interface.<br />
+Add rqlite as entry to hosts that points to the local vpn interface.<br />
 2. Setup a [rqlite](https://github.com/rqlite/rqlite) instance on every node<br >
 ```
 #First node